New Electro Underground: Nuxx's Ascendancy

-I’m currently based in Philly, but Nuxx, took shape in New York City.
+I’m currently based in Philly, but Nuxx took shape in New York City.
 Funnily enough, I’m not even from either of those places.
 I grew up in Syracuse, NY.

 Who was the first person that got you into music?

 My dad.
-He always kept up to date with the new CD releases from the library.
+He always kept up-to-date with the new CD releases from the library.
 We’d listen to all of them in full while driving.
-I remember listening to a lot of 2000’s alt rock.
+I remember listening to a lot of 2000s alt rock.

 Do you remember the first song or album that had a big impact on you?

 My brother left behind the album “Cross” by Justice in the car that we shared.
-I think I listened to it almost everyday for a year.
+I think I listened to it almost every day for a year.
 Total banger front to back.

 What's been the biggest non-music inspiration for you lately?

 That’s a good question.
 I think it’s just people.
-I’m interested ultimately in culture, and how people choose to express themselves.
-Every city, town and community I've encountered is unique.
+I’m interested ultimately in culture and how people choose to express themselves.
+Every city, town, and community I've encountered is unique.

-We saw that the Yellow Smoke vinyl sold-out.
+We saw that the Yellow Smoke vinyl sold out.
 Congrats.
-Can you tell us a little bit about the Compilation LP and what we can expect this year—New videos, tours etc.
+Can you tell us a little bit about the Compilation LP and what we can expect this year—new videos, tours etc.?

 Thank you!
-The compilation vinyl was a really special release for me, I’d never had Nuxx tracks pressed in this format before, and to have all of my best songs, with vinyl quality sound, is so rewarding.
+The compilation vinyl was a really special release for me, I’d never had Nuxx tracks pressed in this format before, and to have all of my best songs, with vinyl-quality sound, is so rewarding.
 The support from listeners is the cherry on top.

 A lot of this year has been focused on touring my new EP, Bird Brain.
 You can definitely expect more live shows and festival appearances!
 I’m also working on new music that I can’t wait to share.